Little-Tokyo-to-Watts Ride Explores Shared History of Japanese- and African-American Angelenos

 Heading south along Central to Watts, it is clear residents are struggling with some of the same issues.

-And it very well could be: the idea that the very folks who breathed life into the neighborhoods they were once confined to might someday not have a place there is maddening, to say the very least.
+The idea that the very folks who breathed life into the neighborhoods they were once confined to might someday not have a place there is deeply disheartening.
+So is the extent to which they have tended to be left out of discussions about the future of the area or of what they would need to see in order to feel like they had successfully reclaimed their streets.